RealHulubulu/Project_Pitch/README.md

 This is a simple model that can do binary classification on an imbalanced dataset.
 It uses the basic example code from https://www.tensorflow.org/tutorials/structured_data/imbalanced_data on the adult dataset from UC Irvine found at https://archive.ics.uci.edu/ml/datasets/Adult .
 This is an imbalanced dataset with about a 76%/24% split between the two classes represented.
+In my code I have combined the adult training and test datasets and performed my own training/validation/testing split.

 **The metrics and info from training the model using weights for the classes are below.**

 Positive class: >60K

 Negative class: <=50k

 loss :  0.4900376870976535